lextm/jekyll-theme-chirpy/_posts/2006-6-5-news-no-more-walkpace-versions-nixnewner-is-coming-soon.md

 ---
 layout: post
 title: "News!
 No more WalkPace versions.
 NixNewNer is coming soon"
+description: This post is about the progress of LeXDK and new features in NixNewNer.
 tags: Code-Beautifier-Collection Delphi
 permalink: /news-no-more-walkpace-versions-nixnewner-is-coming-soon-db7d47ba4d1a
 excerpt_separator: <!--more-->